 David Baron, Provost, Senior Vice President, and Professor of Psychiatry Western.
 University of Health Sciences Emeritus Professor of Global Mental Health, Univ. of Southern California Former Chair of Psychiatry, and Medical Director of Global Temple, Temple Univ.
 Former Deputy Clinical Director and Director of Education, NIMH of the NIH Section Chair, Medicine, Psychiatry and Primary Care, World Psychiatric Assoc Founding Chair, Section on Exercise, Psychiatry and Sport, WPAOver 150 scientific publications(books, chapters, peer-reviewed papers)Over 400 invited scientific presentationsDistinguished Life Fellow, American Psychiatric Assoc Distinguished Fellow, Am.
 College of Psychiatrists Distinguished Life Fellow, Am.
 College of Neuropsychiatrists International Fellow, Royal College of Medicine Board certified in Psychiatry, Neuropsychiatry, and Brain injury Medicine Numerous awards for research, teaching and mentorship, including the Rose Kennedy Humanitarian Award.

-Archana Patkar is a pioneer in breaking the silence on menstruation globally, she has worked on menstrual health and hygiene for two decades across Asia and Africa and is committed to addressing stigma and discrimination across the human lifecycle in order to change hearts and minds, and achieve lasting changes in policy and practice, at scale.
+Archana Patkar is a Senior Coordinator: Gender, Human Rights, and Community Engagement at UNAIDS Geneva.
+She is a pioneer in breaking the silence on menstruation globally, she has worked on menstrual health and hygiene for two decades across Asia and Africa and is committed to addressing stigma and discrimination across the human lifecycle in order to change hearts and minds, and achieve lasting changes in policy and practice, at scale.

 She is currently an independent adviser to WHO, UNAIDs, UNWomen, governments and civil society gender equality, WASH, and rights.
 She is also busy with research on menstrual health, stigma and waste across the reproductive lifecycle and impact investment and metrics.
 Archana holds Masters degrees from the London School of Economics and Political Science, New York University and Jawaharlal Nehru University.